johnnovak/gridmonger/README.md

 Run `nim help` for the full list of build tasks.

+**NOTE:** Create an empty directory `Config` in the project root directory to enable portable mode (that's what you normally want to use during development).

 ### Building the manual & website

 The [website](https://gridmonger.johnnovak.net) (GitHub Pages site) and